USER MANUALS

 Log Assisted Query HTTP information

-Data Catalog allows users to see details of the HTTP requests made using the Assisted Query feature.
+Data Marketplace allows users to see details of the HTTP requests made using the Assisted Query feature.

 Amazon Bedrock is set as the LLM provider